YashPanchal1901/Movies-Recommendation-System/README.md

 - The Movie Database (TMDb) API for movie data and posters.
 - Streamlit for providing an easy-to-use web app framework.

----

-You can customize the above content to fit your needs and add any additional sections or details that might be necessary.
-If you have any specific details about the implementation or want to add more visual elements, feel free to do so.